 |Guidance for Reviewing Documents|

-SUPPLIERS – MANAGING LABOR BROKERS AND MONITORING FOR ETHICAL RECRUITMENT AND HIRING
+SUPPLIERS – MANAGING LABOR RECRUITERS AND MONITORING FOR ETHICAL RECRUITMENT AND HIRING

-Once a labor broker has been screened, selected and hired, suppliers need to put in place clear procedures to manage and monitor their performance against contractual and social responsibility obligations.
-Broker audits should be a key part of this process.
+Once a labor recruiter has been screened, selected and hired, suppliers need to put in place clear procedures to manage and monitor their performance against contractual and social responsibility obligations.
+Recruiter audits should be a key part of this process.

 - Jobseekers/Deployed workers;